flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 What do they mean in (software) architecture?

 1. The **product** is the ultimate outcome.
 The product of software architecture is the high-level (global) code structure that people commonly call "the architecture".
+It's a level of analysis applicable to any software, even if wasn't intentionally designed.

-2. The **process** is the dynamic activity of the architect that produces the product with respect to the principles.
+2. The **process** is the dynamic activity (or negligence) of the architect.
+It produces the product with respect to the principles.

 3. The **principles** describe the domain of the craft, its entities and rules.
 Our domain is code.
 Note, that technical "system architecture" is a different topic.

-Principles are the natural laws that govern the universe in which the product exists.
+Principles are the natural laws that govern the universe in which the product arises.
 They determine what creations can possibly manifest as stable entities.
-Everything exists as a consequence of such laws and as far as it's in accordance with them.
+Everything exists as a consequence of such laws and in so far as it is in accordance with them.
 As far as something is not, it disintegrates.

-When we'll speak of *architecture* in this book, we will mean those *universal laws*: To grow into a healthy long-lived human, we must design our lifestyle in accordance with the *architecture* of  human existence.
+When we'll speak of *architecture* in this book, we will mean those natural laws: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with the *architecture* of  human existence.
 To grow a healthy long-lived code base, we must design it in accordance with the *architecture* of code.

 Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!